xlladdins/xll/docs/Excel4MacrosE-G.md

 **EXTEND.POLYGON**(**array**)

-Array    is an array of values, or a reference to a range of cells containing values, that indicate the position of vertices in the polygon.
+Array&nbsp;&nbsp;&nbsp;&nbsp;is an array of values, or a reference to a range of cells containing values, that indicate the position of vertices in the polygon.
 The position is measured in points and is relative to the upper-left corner of the polygon's bounding rectangle.

   - > A vertex is a point.
 Each vertex is defined by a pair of
     > coordinates in one row of array.